Calligraphy in Azerbaijani culture: 19th-early 20th century

 In Azerbaijan, master Baba (18th century, Baku), master Abuzar Badalov (18th-19th centuries, Shahbuz), master Zeynal Naqgash (19th century, Ordubad), master Ahmed (19th century, Lankaran), master Muhammad (19th century), Ganja) artists were engaged with calligraphy.
 In the 19th and early 20th centuries, rich houses in Azerbaijan used qatas (a work of art consisting of Quranic verses written in golden script and framed) hung on carpets.

-In the northwestern region of Azerbaijan, the most beautiful examples of calligraphy can be seen on tombstones and manuscripts.
-The 18th-19th centuries are the period when the art of calligraphy reached its peak in the region.
+In the northwestern region of Azerbaijan, the best examples of calligraphy can be seen on tombstones and manuscripts.
+In the 18th-19th centuries the art of calligraphy reached its peak in the region.
 The most common type of writing is naskh, and the regional type is called "Naskh-i Tala".
 Ashiq Huseyn Mashlashi dedicated each stanza of his poem "You look like Alif" to an Arabic letter.
 Another tradition belonging to the Jar-Balakan region is the Kahf juzü tradition.
 Surah Kahf of the Holy Qur'an is written in the form of juz and is read on Fridays.
-Juzs were written by famous calligraphers of the time, as well as by people who could write and write (madrasa students, common people, even women).
+Juzs were written by famous calligraphers of the time, as well as by people who could read and write (madrasa students, common people, even women).
 More than a hundred examples of this tradition are preserved in the Zagatala Museum of History and Geography.

 Calligraphers such as Mirza Muhammadkarim bey Kabirli, Haji Mirza Aligulu Yusifzadeh, Molla Ali Karabagi, Mirza Ismayil Mehshun, Mirza Huseyn bey Salar, Mir Mohsun Navvab, Hasanali Khan Garadaghi worked in Shusha, one of the cultural centers of 19th century Azerbaijan.
 Molla Ali's student Mirza Kazim published his writings under the name "Inshai-Mirza Kazim" and this book was used as an example of calligraphy in madrasahs.
-Hasanali Khan Garadaghi copied Mir Mehdi Khazani's book "Kitabi-tarikhi-Karabagh" in shikaste-nastalig script.
-Mirza Kadym Irevani wrote fragments of poetry from Saadi in the erasing line in a folder-shaped gift kept in the Hermitage Museum.
+Hasanali Khan Garadaghi copied Mir Mehdi Khazani's book "Kitabi-tarikhi-Karabagh" in shikaste-nastaliq script.
+Mirza Kadym Irevani wrote fragments of poetry from the Persian poet Saadi in the erasing line in a folder-shaped gift kept in the Hermitage Museum.
 Mirza Ismayil Gasir, secretary of Lankaran region court, was a master of naskh, taliq and nakhun lines.